vamsi937/roulette_game_in_solana/LEARN.md

 ```
 `NOTE:`
 - For installing all the packages for the application which is already listed in `package.json` file, use the command `npm install`.
 - The quest was written with `@solana/web3.js` package of version `v.1.30.2` which you can check from the package.json file which was initially generated.
-If you try to follow this quest and find some funcitons not working, please roll back to the version in use here.
+If you try to follow this quest and find some functions not working, please roll back to the version in use here.

 ## Establishing Connection
 First, we will establish a connection to a particular network on Solana.
 We use the `Connection` method from web3.js library.
 For this quest, we will be connected to the `devnet`.
 The connection constructor takes in a string representation of endpoint URL and commitment level.
 The end point URL can be specified using the `clusterApiUrl()` function which will return the current live endpoint to the Solana network we provide.